danintel/sawtooth-faq/glossary.rst

 AVR
     Attestation Verification Report.
 Response body signature, signed with the IAS Report Key back pressure
-    flow-control technique to help prevent Denial of Service attacks.
+    Flow-control technique to help prevent denial of service attacks.
 Sawtooth uses this to reject unusually-frequent submissions from a client
 Batch
     A set of transactions that must be made together (atomic commit) to maintain state consistency.
 Batches are unique to Sawtooth
 Block